osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 In addition, the following style guidelines are recommended:

-1. Use a 1.25px stroke size for line elements.
+1. Use a 1px stroke size for line elements.
+Horizontal/vertical lines should be aligned to the pixel grid.
+In Inkscape, use Shift+Ctrl+D, and create a rectangular grid in the "Grids" tab and enable the "snap to grid" option.
 2. Complex or intricate graphic elements should be simplified.
 3. Background shading should be removed.
 4. Route numbers should be large enough to be legible.